Topological Order and Non-Hermitian Skin Effect in Generalized Ideal Chern Bands: Abstract

 \section{Abstract}

 Fractionalization in ideal Chern bands and non-Hermitian topological physics are two active but so far separate research directions.
 Merging these, we generalize the notion of ideal Chern bands to the non-Hermitian realm and uncover several striking consequences both on the level of band theory and in the strongly interacting regime.
 Specifically, we show that the lowest band of a Kapit--Mueller lattice model with an imaginary gauge potential satisfies a generalized ideal condition with complex Berry curvature in sync with a complex quantum metric.
-The ideal band remains purely real and exactly flat yet all right and left eigenstates accumulate at the boundaries on a cylinder, implying a non-Hermitian skin effect without an accompanying spectral winding.
-The skin effect is inherited by the many-body zero modes, yielding skin-Laughlin states with an exponential profile on the lattice.
-Moreover, at a critical strength of non-Hermiticity there is an unconventional phase transition on the torus, which is absent on the cylinder.
-Our findings lead to an extension of topological order in non-Hermitian systems.
+The ideal band remains purely real and exactly flat on both the torus and cylinder: eigenstates are extended on the torus, while on the cylinder all right and left eigenstates localize at the boundaries, yielding a non-Hermitian skin effect without spectral winding.
+In the interacting regime, we find that the generalized ideal condition stabilizes an incompressible liquid at fractional fillings, retaining intrinsic non-Hermitian features on both cylinder and torus, while strikingly distinct on different manifolds.
+On the cylinder, the ground states are always skin-Laughlin states.
+In contrast, on the torus, we instead observe an unconventional competition between topologically ordered Laughlin-like states and negative collective modes, arising purely from non-Hermiticity.

 Topological order is an organizing principle for quantum phases of strongly correlated systems with intrinsic long-range entanglement that lie beyond the conventional Landau paradigm of symmetry breaking~\cite{Wen2017RMP}.
 A famous example is the fractional quantum Hall effect~\cite{stormer1999nobel} and its zero-field analogue, fractional Chern insulators (FCIs)~\cite{Regnault2011PRX,LiuReview2024,bergholtz2013IJMP,PARAMESWARAN2013816,Kol1993PRB,Moller2009PRL,Kapit2010PRL,Tang2011PRL,Sun2011PRL,Nupert2011PRL,Sheng2011NC,Abouelkomsan2020PRL,Repellin2020PRR,Ledwith2020PRR,Liu2021PRL,Li2021PRR,Wilhelm2021PRB}, which exhibit quantized Hall conductance and support quasiparticles obeying fractional anyonic statistics.
 Theoretical studies indicate that FCIs usually require topologically nontrivial flat bands with nearly ideal quantum geometry~\cite{Ledwidth2022PRL,WangJ2022PRL}, a condition recently realized experimentally in moiré materials, where zero-field FCIs have been observed at relatively high temperatures~\cite{Xie2021Nature,Park2023Nature,Cai2023Nature,Zeng2023Nature,Xu2023PRX,Lu2024Nature,Park2025arxiv}.
 These advances bring FCIs closer to practical applications in quantum devices, and may enable fault-tolerant quantum computing~\cite{nayak2008RMP}.
 However, in realistic settings, unavoidable couplings to the environment, such as to leads or measurement apparatus, introduce gain and dissipation, making the system effectively non-Hermitian~\cite{Ashida2020AP}, which can significantly affect the stability and properties of topological orders.
 Specifically, dissipation is naturally present in platforms hosting FCIs of bosons in the form of cold atoms~\cite{Roncaglia2010PRL,Leonard2023Nature,Cooper2008}, photons \cite{Hafezi2013NJP,KapitPRX2014,Clark2020Nature,Kurilovich2022} and excitons \cite{XieExciton2024,PereaExciton2025}.